 There are so many different classroom apps for teachers out there and because we have such busy schedules it can be a bit of a gamble choosing the right ones, especially as they can sometimes take a while to set up with all of our classes.

-This has certainly been the case for me; I start the year intending to break out all the bells and whistles but end I getting bogged down in the everyday running of my classes and the thought of investing time in researching apps and getting them set up seems too bigger task.
+This has certainly been the case for me; I start the year intending to break out all the bells and whistles but I end up getting bogged down in the everyday running of my classes and the thought of investing time in researching apps and getting them set up seems too bigger task.

 I have arranged the reviews into the following sections: